Municipal Energy Resilience Initiative

 The low carbon component of renewable energy is critical – both to contribute to the country’s Paris Agreement greenhouse gas emissions reduction commitments and to protect Western Cape exports from imminent carbon border adjustments - particularly in the light of post Covid-19 economic recovery plans being implemented by many countries that reflect an accelerated transition to lower carbon economies.

 In order to achieve this, the MER project seeks to provide project development support and capacity building to municipalities while working closely with national government to explore how the new energy regulations could lead to renewable energy generation projects within municipalities in the Western Cape.

 A Municipal Readiness Evaluation Tool (MRET) was used to enable the successful implementation of renewable energy projects at scale in the short to medium term (in candidate municipalities), and to identify municipal grid capacity, technical capacity, financial standing and other gaps and development needs to be addressed for further renewable energy project preparation, development and implementation.

 The candidate municipalities identified as part of the MER project are:

 - Saldanha Bay

-The MER initiative includes consideration of multiple technologies, renewable energy mixes and financing and contracting mechanisms (amongst others) and presents complex sets of inter-related and inter-dependent projects that are expected to be delivered by incorporating innovative methodologies and delivery mechanisms.
+The MER project includes consideration of multiple technologies, renewable energy mixes and financing and contracting mechanisms (amongst others) and presents complex sets of inter-related and inter-dependent projects that are expected to be delivered by incorporating innovative methodologies and delivery mechanisms.